JetBrains/marketplace-docs/topics/paid-plugins-start/test-the-plugin-licensing-on-the-demo-instance.md

 1. Upload update of your plugin (if existing) or a new plugin (if new) to the Marketplace Demo instance, use a standard procedure using the update plugin page (for existing plugin) and upload plugin page (for a new plugin.)

-    Please note that in order to upload the plugin, you need to sign in to the application with your normal Hub ([https://hub.jetbrains.com](https://hub.jetbrains.com)) account, the same as you use on the production instance.
+    Please note that to upload the plugin, you need to sign in to the application with your normal Hub ([https://hub.jetbrains.com](https://hub.jetbrains.com)) account, the same as you use on the production instance.

-    All the plugins from Production instance of the Plugins Repository uploaded before Monday should be available at this instance.
+    All the plugins from the Production instance of the Plugins Repository uploaded before Monday should be available at this instance.

     ![Marketplace Update Plugin](marketplace_update_plugin.png)

-1. Reach out to JetBrains via [marketplace@jetbrains.com](mailto:marketplace@jetbrains.com) email asking us to approve the plugin / update at the demo instance (if necessary) and add it to the Marketplace available for sales.
+1. Reach out to JetBrains via [marketplace@jetbrains.com](mailto:marketplace@jetbrains.com) email or Slack asking us to approve the plugin/update at the demo instance (if necessary) and add it to the Marketplace available for sales.

-    In order to make your plugin available for sales, we need the following information:
+    To make your plugin available for sales, we need the following information:

     - Customer billing period (Annual, Monthly, Both.)